Catalog Description

 Course Objectives

-1. Explain and apply anthropological approaches to the study of supernatural beliefs and practices.
+- Explain and apply anthropological approaches and methods to the study of religious knowledges, practices, and experiences.

 General Education Information